christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 To predict mortality from hydraulic thresholds, hydraulic failure is the most fully elaborated mechanism and currently holds the most promise for predictive models.
 It's a well-understood biophysical process that is amenable to modelling with failure thresholds that can be readily established for a given species or population.

-They highlight critical gaps in our ability to describe the hydraulic patway and its eventual failure.
+They highlight critical gaps in our ability to describe the hydraulic pathway and its eventual failure.
 The following gaps that hinder model development and parameterization and have received little attention:
 1. Dynamics of canopy leaf area during drought
 	Leaf shedding occurs during drought adn can mitigate water stress to the remaininng foliage, slowing down thee rate of dessication (hydraulic fuse hypothesis), but is poorly captureed in models
 2. Dependance of plant water status on soil water potential